• Skip to primary navigation

 Should You Deliver To A Hospital If You Are A Dasher?

 These days, however, hospital orders are no problem at all.
-Post-pandemic, most hospitals (all even?) don’t allow Dashers to enter the hospital.
+Post-pandemic, most hospitals don’t allow Dashers to enter the hospital.
 That means customers must either meet you outside or have you leave the order in the lobby.
 Most hospitals today have a designated area for Dashers to leave delivery orders.

 In sum, delivering to hospitals isn’t too bad these days and hospital deliveries are often some of my easiest deliveries.